Darfur genocide (2023–present): Masalit genocide (2023)

-Initial massacres targeted Masalit communities in West Darfur between April and November 2023, with over 15,000 civilians killed in the Geneina massacre in June and several hundred civilians killed in massacres in Misterei, in Sirba, and in Murnei, among others.
+By June 2023, over 20 neighbourhoods and all 86 shelters for the displaced in Geneina were destroyed, the city's market was also thoroughly looted and torched.
+Summary executions were reported in the Geneina area in June.
+Over 15,000 civilians were killed in the Geneina massacre in June, with several hundred more being killed in similar massacres in Misterei, Sirba, Konga Haraza, Tendelti and Murnei, among other villages.
 Hundreds of thousands of Masalit civilians were displaced into Chad.
-The Masalit genocide lasted until the Ardamata massacre in November, when thousands of Masalit civilians and Sudanese army defenders were massacred by the RSF.
-The Masalit genocide was spearheaded by the RSF, but people from all ethnicities took part in the killings.
+In November, thousands of non-Arab civilians (mostly Masalit, Tama and Erenga), as well as SAF prisoners were massacred by the RSF in Ardamata.
+The Masalit genocide was spearheaded by the RSF, but many non-RSF Janjaweed groups, as well as Arab tribal militias also took part in the killings.